Voting down-ballot: Why it's important in 2024

 • Corporations and lobbyist groups are less involved in local races.

 Now that you understand the importance of down-ballot races, make a plan to vote!
-Use our free tool and get a free #VoteForThePlanet sticker and a reminder about your voting plan ahead of Election Day.
 Your vote matters!
 Help us elect a more sustainable future together.

 Make a plan to vote